Estimating Ground Reaction Forces from Inertial Sensors: Estimation Tasks and Metrics

-GRF waveforms are frequently used by domain experts to calculate scalar biomechanical variables representing different characteristics of a running step.
-We consider the biomechanical variables \textit{Loading Rate, Contact Time, Braking Time, Braking Percentage, Active Peak, Average Vertical Force, Vertical Impulse, \text{and} A/P Velocity Change} (defined in ~\cite{Munro87} and \cref{app:gait_metrics}).
-We evaluate each biomechanical variable $f$ from the predicted GRF waveform $\hat g_x(t), \hat g_y(t), \hat g_z(t)$ and from its actual value $g_x(t), g_y(t), g_z(t)$ for $t=1,\dots,T$, and we compute the mean absolute percentage error (MAPE), i.e., the mean of $|f(\hat{g}_x, \hat{g}_y, \hat{g}_z) - f(g_x, g_y, g_z)|/|f(g_x, g_y, g_z)|$ across different steps.
-In addition to these metrics, we also study the effects of different prediction models on the resulting waveforms and their interpretability in \cref{sec:results}.
+GRF waveforms measured during foot contact are frequently used by domain experts to calculate discrete biomechanical variables representing different characteristics of a running step.
+We consider the biomechanical variables \textit{Loading Rate, Contact Time, Braking Time, Braking Percentage, Active Peak, Average Vertical Force, Vertical Impulse, \text{and} A/P Velocity Change} (defined in ~\cite{Munro87} and Appendix \ref{app:gait_metrics}).
+We evaluate each biomechanical variable $f$ from the estimated GRF waveforms $\hat g_x(t), \hat g_y(t), \hat g_z(t)$ and from their actual values $g_x(t), g_y(t), g_z(t)$ for $t=1,\dots,T$, and we compute the mean absolute percentage error (MAPE), i.e., the mean of $|f(\hat{g}_x, \hat{g}_y, \hat{g}_z) - f(g_x, g_y, g_z)|/|f(g_x, g_y, g_z)|$ across different steps.
+In addition to these metrics, we also study the effects of different estimation models on the resulting waveforms and their interpretability in \cref{sec:results}.